The Story of how Chess was Invented

 18,446,744,073,709,551,615 total for the whole board

 That's about 18 billion billion.
 So if a bag of rice contained a billion grains, you would need 18 billion such bags.
-Am I starting to sound like Carl Sagan yet :-)
+But actually a real bag of rice weighing 100 pounds has less than 3 million grains.

 This story about the King is most likely not true.
-But it is true that there was an ancient Indian game called Chaturanga and it is beleived that modern Chess is a variant that evolved from it.
+But it is true that there was an ancient Indian game called Chaturanga and it is believed that modern Chess evolved from it.
 However some scholars argue that China is the true birthplace of Chess.
 So we may never know the real answer.

 www.arimaa.com